 - Short-sleeved midi dress

-- Lightweight fabric, 100% regenerative cotton
+- Lightweight fabric, 50% peace silk and 50% regenerative cotton

 - White background with a multi-colored blue-green mint floral pattern rotary printed using organically certified dyes